Westerland (Sylt) station

 Westerland (Sylt) station (Bahnhof Westerland (Sylt)) is a terminus railway station in the town of Westerland, Schleswig-Holstein, Germany.
 The station lies on the Marsh Railway and the train services are operated by Deutsche Bahn and Nord-Ostsee-Bahn.

 Station layout

 The station is located on a small square in the town's center.
 The station building's entrance is located on the side facing the square, the two island platforms are located on the building's backside.

 To the left of the passenger platforms is a freight station; to the right is the car shuttle (Autozug Sylt) terminus.

-Service

-Trains
+Rail services

-The station is served by the following service(s):
+The station is served by the following services: